laravel-shift/boilerplate/index.md

 [![Nb downloads](https://img.shields.io/packagist/dt/sebastienheyd/boilerplate.svg?style=flat-square)](https://packagist.org/packages/sebastienheyd/boilerplate)
 [![MIT License](https://img.shields.io/github/license/sebastienheyd/boilerplate.svg?style=flat-square)](license.md)

 This package serves as a basis for quickly creating a back-office.
-It includes profile creation and his management, user management, roles, permissions and log viewing.
+It includes profile creation and his management, user management, roles, permissions, log viewing and ready to use [components](https://sebastienheyd.github.io/boilerplate/components/).

 It also makes it easy to add other packages to extend the features, have a look to [sebastienheyd/boilerplate-packager](https://github.com/sebastienheyd/boilerplate-packager) to quickly build your own